AlanLeverenz/Vacay/README.md

 ## Technology

+### API's

-There are four API's at work in this web app.
+There are six API's at work in this web app.

 1. Country Data. https://restcountries.eu